Second Canadian missing in China after questioning by authorities: Freeland

-OTTAWA — A second Canadian is missing in China after alerting foreign affairs officials that he was being questioned by Chinese authorities, Foreign Affairs Minister Chrystia Freeland said Wednesday.
+Michael Spavor, the founder of a non-profit that organizes cultural-exchange trips to North Korea, “is presently missing in China,” according to a statement from Global Affairs Canada.

-The information comes mere days after the Beijing Bureau of State Security rounded up a Canadian diplomat, who is on a leave from his job, in a move that escalated an ongoing diplomatic dispute between the two countries.
+The information comes mere days after the Beijing Bureau of State Security rounded up Michael Kovrig, a Canadian diplomat who is on a leave from his job, in a move that escalated a tense diplomatic dispute between the two countries.

-Freeland told reporters Wednesday the government has been unable to make contact with the second Canadian since he raised concerns with officials.
-She said the government doesn’t know where the man is being detained, but has raised the case with Chinese authorities.
+Freeland told reporters Wednesday evening that the government has been unable to make contact with Spavor — whom she did not identify at the time — since he raised concerns with officials.
+She said the government does not know his whereabouts and that she has raised the case with Chinese authorities.

-Freeland added that the government is in touch with the missing man’s family, but declined to say anything more about his case.

 “It’s a situation that’s, perhaps, delicate,” she said in French.
 “And I want to respect this individual and his family.”